-- Evaluation of the need for medication - Evaluation of clinical effectiveness and side effects - Medication education including instruction in the use, risks and benefits of and alternatives for medication - Treatment Planning - c.
+- o Evaluation of the need for medication - Evaluation of clinical effectiveness and side effects

+- o Medication education including instruction in the use, risks and benefits of and alternatives for medication - o Treatment Planning - c.
 Mobile Crisis: Community-based mobile crisis intervention services provide rapid response, individual assessment and community-based stabilization for Medi-Cal beneficiaries who are experiencing a mental health crisis.
-Mobile crisis services are designed to provide relief to beneficiaries experiencing a behavioral health crisis, including through deescalation and stabilization techniques that reduce the immediate risk and subsequent harm; and avoid unnecessary emergency department care, psychiatric inpatient hospitalizations, and law enforcement involvement.
+Mobile crisis services are designed to provide relief to beneficiaries experiencing a behavioral health crisis, including through de-escalation and stabilization techniques that reduce the immediate risk and subsequent harm; and avoid unnecessary emergency department care, psychiatric inpatient hospitalizations, and law enforcement involvement.

 Mobile crisis services include warm handoffs to appropriate settings and providers when the beneficiary requires additional stabilization and/or treatment services with and referrals to appropriate health, social and other services and supports, as needed; and short-term follow-up support to help ensure the crisis is resolved and the beneficiary is connected to ongoing care.
 Mobile crisis services are directed toward the beneficiary in crisis but may include contact with a family member(s) or other significant support collateral(s) if the purpose of the collateral's participation is to assist the beneficiary in addressing their behavioral health crisis and restore the beneficiary to the highest possible functional level.
-For children and youth, in particular, mobile crisis teams shall work extensively with parents, caretakers and guardians, as appropriate, and in a manner that is consistent with all federal and state laws related to minor consent, privacy and confidentiality.
+For children and youth, in particular, mobile crisis teams shall work extensively with parents, caretakers, and guardians, as appropriate, and in a manner that is consistent with all federal and state laws related to minor consent, privacy and confidentiality.

 Mobile crisis services are provided by a multidisciplinary mobile crisis team at the location where the beneficiary a behavioral health crisis.
 Locations may include, but are not limited to the beneficiary's home, school or workplace, on the street, or where a beneficiary socializes.
 Mobile crisis services cannot be provided in hospitals or other facility settings.
 Mobile crisis services shall be available to beneficiaries experiencing behavioral health crises 24 hours per day, seven days per week, 365 days per year.
+There is no time limitation associated with a single mobile crisis encounter.
+However, a combined aggregate of 24 units of mobile crisis services can be claimed in a 24-hour period.